bennylope/bennylope.github.com/_posts/2015-08-27-git-commit-collaboration.md

     [#123123123]
 {% endhighlight %}

+There, one explantory commit.
+We'll see below what makes that particular commit message better.

 ### Step 2: crafting a clean patch commit

 So we want to create a single commit from the numerous feature branch